cyberrodent/mrs/README.md

 start_mm_pair.sh
 --
-Assumes 2 running mysql services (a and b) connect to both, show the master status, start the slaves and show the slave status.
+TODO: Assumes 2 running mysql services (a and b) connect to both, show the master status, start the slaves and show the slave status.

+That's it so far....more work to do.